Thinkmill/ts-gql/docs/no-transform.md

 # Using ts-gql without the Babel plugin

-If you want to use ts-gql without the Babel plugin, it is largely the same as using ts-gql with the Babel plugin with the one exception that when you use a fragment, you need to interpolate fragments.
-Note the same constraints as using ts-gql normally still apply like fragments/operations having unique names.
+If you want to use ts-gql without the Babel plugin, it is largely the same as using ts-gql with the Babel plugin except that when you use a fragment, you need to interpolate the fragment as well.
+Note that the same constraints as using ts-gql normally still apply like fragments/operations having unique names.

 First, you need to set the `mode` in your `ts-gql` config to `"no-transform"`.